 On May 2, 2023, the United States District Court for the Western District of Washington issued an order directing the National Marine Fisheries Service to address the Endangered Species Act and National Environmental Policy Act deficiencies identified by the court.
 The court vacated portions of the incidental take statement that exempts take of the Southern Resident Killer Whales and Chinook salmon resulting from the Chinook salmon commercial troll fishery in Southeast Alaska during the winter and summer seasons.
 The district court did not vacate portions of the biological opinion analyzing a prey increase program or enjoin the program, which is one component of the conservation program.

 Following the district court’s order, there has been significant activity in this case.
-NMFS has taken several actions in response, as explained below, and NMFS is continuing to work expeditiously to respond to the court’s decisions.
+NOAA Fisheries has taken several actions in response, as explained below, and is continuing to work expeditiously to respond to the court’s decisions.

 On May 8, 2023, the State of Alaska filed a motion for a stay pending appeal on the portion of the district court’s order vacating the incidental take statement.
 The Alaska Trollers Association joined that motion.
 On May 22, 2023, NOAA Fisheries filed a response in support of the State’s motion for a stay pending appeal.
 The agency argues that a stay pending appeal is warranted because the district court:

 - Gave undue weight to any conservation benefits from the cessation of the commercial troll Chinook salmon fishery in Southeast Alaska